-The existing Al Istiqlal Road stretching from south of the Al Wahda (Arch) roundabout to north of the North Channel Crossing and Onaiza Street was upgraded as part of the Lusail Expressway project.
+The existing Al Istiqlal Road stretching from south of the Al Wahda (Arch) roundabout to the north of the North Channel Crossing and Onaiza Street was upgraded as part of the Lusail Expressway project.

 The project will involve 5.3km of four-lane highway in both directions and three major interchanges in Northern Doha.
-The expressway will also have two service lanes in the multi-level interchange areas, and include a complex network of tunnels, flyovers and junctions in order to meet the future traffic demands by providing easy and quick connectivity.
+The expressway will also have two service lanes in the multi-level interchange areas and include a complex network of tunnels, flyovers and junctions in order to meet the future traffic demands by providing easy and quick connectivity.

 Apart from offering fast connectivity between Doha and Lusail, the expressway will improve interchanges benefiting the existing development areas such as Pearl and Katara with improved connectivity.

 The expressway will also offer a key interface with the future Sharq (Doha Bay) crossing and complement the upcoming light rail transit (LRT) and the future Red Line North of Doha Metro.